 Today, 60” trails are much more common.
-And here’s the good news: apart from the Ranger 1000 lineup and a couple crew models, any Ranger will fit on a 60” trail.
+And here’s the good news: apart from the Ranger 1000 lineup and a couple crew models, any Polaris Ranger’s dimensions will fit on a 60” trail.

 In case you’re wondering, there are generally a few inches of leeway on these gateposts.
 Your 60” wide Ranger won’t be scraping both wheels to squeeze through.

 So, check the trails you want to ride on, and make sure you Ranger’s width works on them.